KarenBrant/matchGame/README.md

+Developer:  Karen Brant
+Libraries:  React
+Title:  Clicky Game
+Instructions:  Click each picture once and get a point for each click.
+But don't click the same picture twice or you will end the game.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>